Guidance and links on how to apply for a CAS from the University of Kent

 STEP 3: Pre-CAS

-You must approve the pre-CAS and approve the University’s terms and conditions of Tier 4 sponsorship.
+You must approve the pre-CAS and approve the University’s terms and conditions of Student visa route sponsorship.

 STEP 4: CAS Issued